jyrki289/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-- No I investigate differences with weekdays and weekends.
+- Now I investigate differences with weekdays and weekends.
 First I have to find weekpart, based on weekdays.
-- After that I can make graphs to investigatian.
+- After that I can make graphs to investigation.